 - complete Senior Education and Training Plans (which detail what, where and how students will study during their senior phase of learning)

-- are registered with the Queensland Curriculum and Assessment Authority and a learning account is created for them.
-The student’s learning account records their school subject enrolments and the results of any completed studies, which contribute to the Queensland Certificate of Education.
+- are registered with the Queensland Curriculum and Assessment Authority (QCAA) and a learning account is created for them.
+The student’s learning account records their school subject enrolments and the results of any completed studies, which contribute to the Queensland Certificate of Education (QCE).

 Senior secondary subjects and courses in Queensland

-Courses of study that may contribute towards the QCE are organised into four categories:
+Courses of study that may contribute towards the QCE are organised into three categories.

-Students in Years 10–12 may access VET through:
+Students in Years 10–12 in Queensland may access vocational education and training (VET) through:

 - a school, which is also a registered training organisation (RTO)